-Residents will submit an abstract on a project or MUE for the poster session and prepare a professional poster for presentation.
-Posters must be reviewed by the Residency Advisory Committee.
-The abstract is due in September/October and if a project requires IRB approval, allow for sufficient time.
-Projects that require IRB approval can not begin patient data collection until approval is obtained.
-Be sure to verify the ASHP requirements before submitting posters.
-Printing costs will be covered by the pharmacy department.
-Residents will participate in the Residency Showcase.
+Residents will submit an abstract on a project or MUE for the poster session and prepare a professional poster for presentation. \ Posters will be reviewed by RAC.
+The abstract is due in September/October.
+Projects that require IRB approval cannot begin patient data collection until approval is obtained.
+Residents will verify ASHP requirements before submitting posters.
+Residents will participate in the ASHP Residency Showcase.

-• North Star Pharmacy Residents Conference
+• NorthStar Pharmacy Residents Conference

-Residents will submit an abstract and prepare a presentation for NorthStar on their longitudinal research project.
-NorthStar is a one-day conference in Minneapolis, MN in May.
+Residents will submit an abstract and prepare a presentation for NorthStar on their longitudinal research project. \ NorthStar is a one-day conference in Minneapolis, MN in May.
 The purpose of NorthStar is to provide residents the opportunity to share their experiences (projects) as a power-point presentation.
 Information for this conference can be found on the MSHP website.
 Check this website for registration and project deadlines.
-Abstracts and registration are usually due in March.

-• MSHP Fall Midvear Meeting
+• MSHP Fall Midyear Meeting